Optimal Stopping via Randomized Neural Networks: Optimal stopping via randomized neural networks

 where $\mathcal{T}_n$ is the set of all stopping times $\tau \geq n$.
 The smallest optimal stopping time is given by

 In particular, at maturity $N$, the holder receives the final payoff, and the value of the option $U_N$ is equal to the payoff $g(X_N)$.
-At each time previous to the maturity, the holder decides whether to exercise or not, depending on whether the current payoff $g(X_n)$ is bigger than the continuation value $c_n (X_n) := \E[\alpha \, U_{n+1} \, | \, X_n]$.
-Combining expression \eqref{equ:snell envelope 1}, \eqref{equ:snell envelope 2} and \eqref{equ: optimal stopping time} we can write the price at initial time as
+At each time prior to the maturity, the holder decides whether to exercise or not, depending on whether the current payoff $g(X_n)$ is greater than the continuation value $c_n (X_n) \coloneqq \mathbb{E}[\alpha \, U_{n+1} \, | \, X_n]$.
+Combining expression \eqref{equ:snell envelope 1}, \eqref{equ:snell envelope 2} and \eqref{equ: optimal stopping time}, we can write the price at initial time as

 In the following we approximate the price $U_0$ and continuation values $c_n(X_n)$ which are defined theoretically but cannot be computed directly.